jbranchaud/til/vim/open-a-tag-in-a-split-window.md

 (horizontal) split window.
 That way you can see the definition without losing context.
 This can be accomplished with `ctrl-w ]`.

-As the Vim help file states:
+The Vim help file gives the following definition of this command:

 > Use identifier under cursor as a tag and jump to it in the new upper window.